-(b) The certification shall be made to an officer of the relief association's board of trustees identified in the bylaws and to the municipal clerk or clerk-treasurer of the largest municipality in population served by the associated fire department.
-The good time service credit certification is an official government record.
-The largest municipality served must maintain certifications filed with it under this subdivision for inspection by the individual firefighter whose record it is, by the relief association and by the largest municipality served.
+(b) The certification shall be made to an officer of the relief association's board of trustees and to the municipal clerk or clerk-treasurer of the largest municipality in population served by the associated fire department.

-(c) The fire chief shall provide to each firefighter rendering active service with the fire department notification of the amount of good time service credit rendered by the firefighter for the previous calendar year.
-The good time service credit notification must be provided to the firefighter 60 days prior to its certification to the relief association and municipality, along with a description of the process and deadlines for the firefighter to challenge the fire chief's determination of good time service credit.
-If the good time service credit amount is challenged in a timely fashion, the fire chief shall accept and consider any additional pertinent information, and make a final determination of good time service credit.
+(c) The fire chief shall provide to each firefighter rendering active service with the fire department notification of the amount of service credit rendered by the firefighter for the previous calendar year.
+The service credit notification must be provided to the firefighter 60 days prior to its certification to the relief association and municipality, along with a description of the process and deadlines for the firefighter to challenge the fire chief's determination of service credit.
+If the service credit amount is challenged in a timely fashion, the fire chief shall accept and consider any additional pertinent information, and make a final determination of service credit.

-(d) The good time service credit certification must be expressed as the number of completed months of the previous year during which an active firefighter rendered at least the minimum level of duties as specified and required by the fire department under the rules, regulations and policies applicable to the fire department.
-No more than one year of good time service credit may be certified for a calendar year.
+(d) The service credit certification must be expressed as the number of completed months of the previous year during which an active firefighter rendered at least the minimum level of duties as specified and required by the fire department under the rules, regulations and policies applicable to the fire department.
+No more than one year of service credit may be certified for a calendar year.

-(e) If a firefighter who is a member of the relief association leaves active firefighting service to render active military service that is required to be governed by the federal Uniformed Services Employment and Reemployment Rights Act, as amended, the firefighter must be certified as providing good time service credit for the period of the military service, up to the applicable limit of the federal Uniformed Services Employment and Reemployment Rights Act.
-If the firefighter does not return from the military service in compliance with the federal Uniformed Services Employment and Reemployment Rights Act, the good time service credits applicable to that military service credit period are forfeited and canceled at the end of the calendar year in which the time limit set by federal law occurs.
+(e) If a firefighter who is a member of the relief association leaves active firefighting service to render active military service that is required to be governed by the federal Uniformed Services Employment and Reemployment Rights Act, as amended, the firefighter must be certified as providing service credit for the period of the military service, up to the applicable limit of the federal Uniformed Services Employment and Reemployment Rights Act.
+If the firefighter does not return from the military service in compliance with the federal Uniformed Services Employment Rights Act, the service credits applicable to that military service credit period are forfeited and canceled at the end of the calendar year in which the time limit set by federal law occurs.